 Oracle Exadata’s scale-out architecture allows organizations to independently configure compute and storage to optimize database performance and create data warehouses with up to 32 PB of capacity.
 In addition, Exadata Cloud@Customer enables organizations to run Autonomous Database and Exadata Database services concurrently in their data centers with the lowest SQL latency for OLTP applications and the highest SQL throughput for analytics and machine learning workloads.Press release: Oracle Introduces Exadata Public Cloud X9M

-Oracle Exadata Database Service and Oracle Autonomous Database Service running on Exadata Cloud Infrastructure allows customers to easily move enterprise applications to the public cloud.
-Organizations can take advantage of unique Exadata hardware and software optimizations along with the simplicity of Oracle Cloud Infrastructure to achieve the highest performance, scale, and availability for Oracle Database.
+Oracle Exadata Database Service and Oracle Autonomous Database running on Exadata platforms in Oracle Cloud Infrastructure (OCI) let customers easily move enterprise applications to the public cloud.
+Organizations can take advantage of unique Exadata hardware and software optimizations, along with the simplicity of OCI, to achieve the highest performance, scale, and availability for Oracle Database.
 Advanced cloud automation, dynamic resource scaling, and flexible subscription pricing enable customers to run database workloads faster and with lower costs.

 – Oracle Cloud Infrastructure automation allows customers to quickly provision databases and manage them throughout their lifecycle, increasing productivity.